n17r4m/mpyx/README.md

 `.inputs` and `.outputs` arrays may be created.
 Specifically, the `Indurate` instances and the `F` instances may sometimes share a reference to the *same* array.
-As a consequence, reassigning a worker processes' `.inputs` or `.outputs` will probably cause unwanted and undefined behaviour.
+As a consequence, reassigning a worker processes' `.inputs` or `.outputs` will probably cause unwanted and undefined behavior.

 ### F Lifecycle

-For reference, the complete lifecycle of a `F` instance is as follows:
+For reference, the complete life cycle of a `F` instance is as follows:

 Methods that are executed in the parents process with #P and methods executed within the child with #C